01. SRB “Changed My Life” w/ Seth Godin

 Introduction

-Seth Godin was one of my heroes growing up - I’m serious, I had his action figure (see below).
+Seth Godin was one of my heroes growing up - I even had his action figure (see below).

-Seth, this global phenom, serial entrepreneur, author with 20+ best sellers, and one of a small group of global, wise influencers is one of us!
+So Seth, this global phenom, serial entrepreneur, author with 20+ best sellers, and one of a small group of global, wise influencers that seems to really reflect the values we hold most high, is one of us!

-His background is in marketing: Seth founded what he calls the first internet marketing company, and he has been innovating in the space since he was a teen.
+Seth’s background is in marketing: He founded what he calls the first internet marketing company, and he has been innovating in the space since he was a teen.
 But he’s more than that.
 Seth has been a one-of-a-kind leader for decades, offering balanced wisdom, thoughful advice and surprising insights to aspiring founders, freelancers, changemakers and business progressionals.

 I couldn’t have been more happy to spend an hour with Seth, exploring his experience with student-run businesses, how they shaped him personally, and gathering his specific advice for our members (students, staff, faculty, and more).

-We’ll be launching this full conversation at SRBA Expo24 with teasers before-hand.
+We launched this full conversation during SRBA Expo24 at Stanford, with teasers before-hand.

 Let me know what you think!